J1Nero/Group-Broly---2023/README.md

-# Project Title
+# Group Broly

-Simple overview of use/purpose.
+Group of Agile Project Students that iterates and dedicates.

 ## Description